-20 Large Leafed Indoor Plants | Plants that Make a Statement | Stand Alone Indoor Plants
+20 Large-leafed Indoor Plants that Make a Bold Statement in any Space

-Large leafed indoor plants will make a bold statement and add that wow factor in any space.
+Large-leafed indoor plants will make a bold statement and add that wow factor in any space.
 They are perfect for filling up the large spaces.

-Stand alone indoor plants can grow quite large, however, the size can be controlled by pruning.
+Statement indoor plants can grow quite large, however, the size can be controlled by pruning.
 These plants act as a focal point in any space.

 1. Swiss Cheese Plant